subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ p_i = {\exp^{-\beta E_i}\over{\sum_j \exp^{-\beta E_j}}}  $$

 where $p_i$ is the probability that the system is in the $i^{th}$ state, $\beta={1\over T}$ is the inverse temperature and $E_i$ is the energy of the $i^{th}$ state.
 This is one of the most important formulae in all of physics and underlies statistical mechanics.
-The state depends on the physics of the system under consideration: For example for a box of gas it would be the number of molecules moving with a certain velocity, for a magnet it would be the number of atoms with spins pointing in a certain direction etc.
+The definition of a state depends on the physics of the system under consideration: For example for a box of gas it would be the number of molecules moving with a certain velocity, for a magnet it would be the number of atoms with spins pointing in a certain direction etc.
 A few decades after Boltzmann, probability once again entered physics by way of quantum mechanics.
 In statistical mechanics probabilities reflect the fact that we have an imperfect knowledge about the state the system is in, but is that the case for quantum mecahnics too?
 In other words does a quantum system such as an electron have internal microstates, and the lack of knowledge of those states leads to uncertainities when we make measurements.
 A lot of people, including Einstein, though so, and the internal microstates of a quantum system were called hidden variables.
 However in 1960s, Joseph Bell proved that there are no such hidden variables in quantum theory, and hence quantum probabilities are fundamentally different than those in statistical mechanics.

 Statistical mechanics also led to a precise definition for the entropy of a system.
 Entropy had been introduced in the mid-1800s by the German scientist Rudolf Clausius as way of restating Carnot's results for the efficiency of the ideal steam engine, and it is something that could be measured macroscopically, but its true nature remained a mystery.